mfcc64/mpv-scripts/Readme.md

 ## Various mpv lua scripts

-- visualizer.lua - various audio visualization.
+- visualizer.lua is a script that shows various audio visualization for MPV.

 ## Key bindings